JamesHBickerton/DevNotes/Notes/html.md

 A <strong><'nav'></strong> element is a special element to help store links - navigation.
 These are usually stored within header elements - <strong><'header'></strong>.
 These can sometime also contain your h1/h2 elements for example.

+<strong>WHEN STYLING A NAV SECTION, SET THE DISPLAY OF THE NAV TO FLEX AND THEN YOU CAN ORGANISE YOUR CONTENT AS YOU LIKE (I.E. JUSTIFY-CONTENT: SPACE BETWEEN).

 An <strong><'article'></strong> element can be a multitude of things, it doesn't necessarily mean it will be an article.

 You can also nest a the </strong><'img'></strong> information within a <strong><'figure'></strong> element and use <strong><'figcaption'>This is my dog</figcaption></figure'></strong> as a caption under the img.